nolanlawson/fuite/README.md

 Eventually `fuite` will give you a breakpoint in the Chrome DevTools itself, where you have access to the leaking collection (Array, Map, etc.) and can inspect it.

-Note that not every instance of a leaking collection is a serious memory leak: for instance, your router may keep some metadata about past routes in an ever-growing stack.
+Note that not every leaking collection is a serious memory leak: for instance, your router may keep some metadata about past routes in an ever-growing stack.
 Or your analytics library may store some timings in an array that continually grows.
 These are generally not a concern unless the objects are huge, or contain closures that reference lots of memory.

 [page]: https://pptr.dev/#?product=Puppeteer&version=v12.0.1&show=api-class-page